Real Copy Trading Setup

 |---|---|

 pending | Order in flight, awaiting on-chain settlement.
-Typically settles within seconds; position-manager reconciles every 5 minutes as fallback. |
+Typically settles within seconds; reconciliation runs every 5 minutes as a fallback. |

 open | Position live, real-time PnL updating |